Parcelair: History

 The airline started operations on the 25th of June, 2015.
 Its primary contract is with the courier division of the Freightways Group and New Zealand Post.
 It is a wholly owned company by a 50/50 Joint Venture.
-The Boeing 737 has a payload of 17 tonnes it carries 11 cargons of freight on each trip.
+The Boeing 737 has a payload of 17 tonnes and carries 11 cargons of freight on each trip.
 Due to the rapid growth of online shopping there was a need to replace the smaller ageing Convair CV580s operated by Air Freight NZ with the larger Boeing 737s.

 Destinations

 Parcelair operates freight services between Auckland, Christchurch and Palmerston North, Sydney and Melbourne.